The Little Shop of Horrors: Development

 The first screenplay Griffith wrote was Cardula, a Dracula-themed story involving a vampire music critic.
 After Corman rejected the idea, Griffith says he wrote a screenplay titled Gluttony, in which the protagonist was "a salad chef in a restaurant who would wind up cooking customers and stuff like that, you know?
 We couldn't do that though because of the code at the time.
 So I said, 'How about a man-eating plant?', and Roger said, 'Okay.'
 By that time, we were both drunk."

 Jackie Joseph later recalled "at first they told me it was a detective movie; then, while I was flying back [to make the movie], I think they wrote a whole new movie, more in the horror genre.
 I think over a weekend they rewrote it."

 The screenplay was written under the title The Passionate People Eater.
 Welles stated, "The reason that The Little Shop of Horrors worked is because it was a love project.
 It was our love project."
+The film's concept may have been inspired by "Green Thoughts", a 1932 story by John Collier about a man-eating plant.
+Hollywood writer Dennis McDougal suggests that Griffith may have been influenced by Arthur C. Clarke's 1956 science fiction short story "The Reluctant Orchid" (which was in turn inspired by the 1894 H. G. Wells story "The Flowering of the Strange Orchid").

-Officers Fink and Stoolie were obvious take-offs of Dragnet characters Joe Friday and Frank Smith.
+Officers Fink and Stoolie were inspired by Dragnet characters Joe Friday and Frank Smith.
 The film opens up in a similar format to a Dragnet episode.